 **** FOR INVOLUNTARY SEPARATION MEMBERS.
 If you are separating and wish to locate somewhere other than your home of record because you receive a job offer or for other reasons, then you may be able to switch your home of record.
 I found this information which may benefit you, so you can do more research on it and contact the people who can give you better information.

-9. HOUSE HOLD GOODS (HHG) VS. NON-TEMP STORAGE (NTS) VS. UNACCOMPANIED BAGGAGE (UB).
-With the house hold goods move you get some leniency, and you have to choose what best works for your situation.
+10. HOUSE HOLD GOODS (HHG) VS. NON-TEMP STORAGE (NTS) VS. UNACCOMPANIED BAGGAGE (UB).
+With the house hold goods move you get some leniency, and you have to choose what works best for your situation.
 This is what I found out and is current as of 13 January 2019: With a HHG move you only get 90 days in transit storage with a max of one 90 day extension before you would have to start paying for storage.
 For NTS, which is what I have done, you can put your house hold goods (HHG) in non-temporary storage for up to a year with involuntary separation.
 Depending on the case by case basis, this can be extended (if you are using the GI bill and are in school, are on orders with the Reserves, etc.) UB obvi goes straight to your designation address.
 You have up to 180 days from the date of separation to schedule your move before you will not be able to any longer.
 With NTS they will give you a release form so when you are ready to move somewhere you just fill out the form and submit it.
 Pretty easy.